 Sport, including a Yorkshire Sports Council.

 Transport, including responsibility for all forms of road, air and sea transport, as well as support for the public transport infrastructure.

-The Assembly would also have the ability to vary a whole range of taxation instruments, including income tax powers.
+The Regional Parliament would also have the ability to vary a whole range of taxation instruments, including income tax powers.

 The United Kingdom – even taking into account the devolved administrations in Northern Ireland, Scotland and Wales – is an over-centralised state, dominated by London and the South East.

 As a consequence, central government policies favour the South East of England.